codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 ---
-description: Configure the static analysis tools and code patterns that Codacy uses to analyze your repositories to ensure that the analysis results are adapted to your scenario.
+description: Configure the static analysis tools and code patterns that Codacy uses to analyze your repositories to ensure that the analysis results fit your needs.
 ---

 # Configuring code patterns